bardolf69/Thailand-province-district-subdistrict-laravel/README.md

 # Thailand-province-district-subdistrict-laravel
-Migrations and seeders for Provinces/Districts/Sub-Districts in both Thai and English
+Migrations and seeders for Provinces/Districts/Sub-Districts in both Thai and English, includes postcodes and latitude/longitude.